aradpls/Deep-learning-CNN-for-detecting-pneumonia-in-chest-X-ray-Image-Processing-project/README.md

 <h2 align="left">Guide for runing the code</h2>

 a.
-You need to down load ChestXRay2017 (data) from this line for the orignial images: https://data.mendeley.com/datasets/rscbjbr9sj/2?__hstc=25856994.29e4ec1469fa40bcc3d958401a668b76.1706792526633.1706792526633.1706792526633.1&__hssc=25856994.1.1706792526633&__hsfp=176049148
+You need to down load ChestXRay2017 (data) from this link for the orignial images: https://data.mendeley.com/datasets/rscbjbr9sj/2?__hstc=25856994.29e4ec1469fa40bcc3d958401a668b76.1706792526633.1706792526633.1706792526633.1&__hssc=25856994.1.1706792526633&__hsfp=176049148

 b.
 Down load the py file (tensor_flow_xray) run the code on spyder (before you run make sure that paths match to ur computer).